Cathedral City Cheddar

-Cathedral City is a brand of Cheddar cheese which is manufactured by Saputo Dairy UK in Cornwall in the United Kingdom.
-Cathedral City's brand and logo is based on Wells Cathedral in Somerset.
+Cathedral City is a British brand of Cheddar cheese which is manufactured by Saputo Dairy UK in Cornwall, South West England.
+Cathedral City's brand and logo is based on Wells Cathedral in Wells, Somerset.

 History

-The original owners of the brand, Mendip Foods, were based in the cathedral city of Wells in Somerset.
+The original owners of the brand, Mendip Foods, were based in the cathedral city and civil parish of Wells, Somerset.
 Dairy Crest bought the brand from Mendip Foods Ltd in July 1995, moving production to Davidstow in Cornwall, which has neither city status nor a cathedral.

-In 2019, Saputo bought Dairy Crest.
+In 2019, the Canadian dairy company Saputo bought Dairy Crest.